Thomas Hunt Morgan: Bryn Mawr

 In 1890, Morgan was appointed associate professor (and head of the biology department) at Johns Hopkins' sister school Bryn Mawr College, replacing his colleague Edmund Beecher Wilson.
 Morgan taught all morphology-related courses, while the other member of the department, Jacques Loeb, taught the physiological courses.
 Although Loeb stayed for only one year, it was the beginning of their lifelong friendship.
 Morgan lectured in biology five days a week, giving two lectures a day.
 He frequently included his recent research in his lectures.
 Although an enthusiastic teacher, he was most interested in research in the laboratory.
 During the first few years at Bryn Mawr, he produced descriptive studies of sea acorns, ascidian worms, and frogs.
+Morgan co-authored an 1894 paper on the division of the egg of Rana temporaria with Japanese Bryn Mawr student Ume Tsuda; this is considered to be the first scientific paper written in English by a Japanese woman.

 In 1894 Morgan was granted a year's absence to conduct research in the laboratories of Stazione Zoologica in Naples, where Wilson had worked two years earlier.
 There he worked with German biologist Hans Driesch, whose research in the experimental study of development piqued Morgan's interest.
 Among other projects that year, Morgan completed an experimental study of ctenophore embryology.
 In Naples and through Loeb, he became familiar with the Entwicklungsmechanik (roughly, "developmental mechanics") school of experimental biology.
 It was a reaction to the vitalistic Naturphilosophie, which was extremely influential in 19th-century morphology.
 Morgan changed his work from traditional, largely descriptive morphology to experimental embryology that sought physical and chemical explanations for organismal development.